Opioid epidemic in the United States: 2010s to present (increase in fentanyl)

 A two milligram dose of fentanyl powder (on pencil tip) is a lethal amount for most people.

 As of 2021, the drug epidemic in the United States was the deadliest it had ever been, according to federal data.
 More than 100,000 people died of drug overdoses in the United States during the 12-month period ending April 2021, according to provisional data published November 17, 2021, by the US Centers for Disease Control and Prevention.
 Overdose deaths increased 28.5% from the same period a year earlier and nearly doubled over the previous five years.
 Opioids continued to be the primary cause of drug overdose deaths.
 Additionally, the drug is increasingly affecting younger populations.
 A 2018 study found that fentanyl is involved in the majority of opioid-related deaths and that deaths involving fentanyl were more likely to occur in younger age groups and among non-Hispanic white individuals.
 Furthermore, young adults are increasingly affected by nonfatal fentanyl overdoses in recent time periods along with these other deadly occurrences.
-Many sources point to fentanyl as the leading cause of teen overdose death.
-According to a 2022 study in the Journal of the American Medical Association, between 2010 and 2021, the number of teenage deaths caused by black-market fentanyl and related synthetic substances increased more than twentyfold, from 38 to 884.
 The drug is 50 to 100 times stronger than morphine and often cut with other drugs, meaning the user does not know they are taking fentanyl.
 The Drug Enforcement Administration (DEA) says 2.2 pounds represents half a million lethal doses.
 Synthetic opioids, primarily fentanyl, caused nearly two-thirds (64%) of all drug overdose deaths in the 12-month period ending April 2021, up 49% from the year before, the CDC's 's National Center for Health Statistics found.